AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 # 2) Creating a new Anaconda environment & installing modules using Anaconda Prompt

 #### a) After finishing the setup for Miniconda, search for "Anaconda Prompt" in the taskbar and open it.
+WARNING: Make sure when you open the prompt that it says "*Anaconda Prompt*" and not "Command Prompt"!!!

 ![Anaconda Prompt in taskbar](https://chrisconlan.com/wp-content/uploads/2017/05/anaconda_prompt.png)